iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 Remember distantly what this matrix does?

-Its a Rotating Matrix, which rotates the space without scaling the space.
+Its a Rotation Matrix, which rotates the space without scaling the space.
 We will see the meanings of these terms shortly.

 $$ \begin{equation}
 Ax =